jimbrake/20-dollar-FPGA-kit/README.md

 Use IO pins to provide connections from buttons to logic gates to LEDs
 Can also program an exampe operation of display board

-Preliminary photo of complete kit using onhand DIP switch & onhand FPGA board
+### Photos of complete kit: breadboard, DIP switch & either
-Tang nano 9K board on order, pins need to be soldered
+Cmod A7-15T board or
+Tang Nano 9K board (the losest cost board with sufficient capabilities)
+Board pins required soldering, Breadboard split and widened to allow
+better access to IO pins.
+Power rail shifted over to align with DIP switches.